jfrogren/portfolio-arkivet/static/mdfiles/210202-supervision-protocol.md

 ### 2. Study III

 SI gave a brief update on the project upon which the study is based.
-An initial meeting will take place on **11 February 2021** with a representative from 'Vetenskap & Allmänhet' [Science & Public] who is the organization behind the event, discussing the set-up and how to go about.
+An initial meeting will take place on **11 February 2021** with a representative from ['Vetenskap & Allmänhet'](https://v-a.se/) [Science & Public] who is the organization behind the event, discussing the set-up and how to go about.

 What has been decided is that within the frames of JF's study the focus will be on older persons' 'capacities' and 'willingness' to participate in a citizen science project of this kind.
 RL was invited to take part in this meeting if he wished, SI explained.

-The actual event 'Bostadsförsöket' [The Housing Experiment] during which the data collection will occur will take place in September, peaking on the third Friday of that month.
+The actual event ['Bostadsförsöket'](https://forskarfredag.se/forskarfredags-massexperiment/bostadsforsoket/) [The Housing Experiment] during which the data collection will occur will take place in September, peaking on the third Friday of that month.
 Due to the COVID situation, school pupils and older persons will not do any accessibility measurements together, as was initially planned.
 Rather, these groups will work separately, making accessibility measurements separately in their home environment.
 While school pubils will be engaged through their schools, older persons will be recruited through pensioners' organizations.

 The data collected on accessibility in housing will be continuously uploaded to a server via the Internet during the project.
 In this way, through a downloadable app on the mobile phone (or Ipad), it will be possible to see how many people have done accessibility surveys and what the most common environmental barriers are in different parts of the country.
 It will also be possible to see, based on a number of disability profiles, what constitute the main obstacles for a certain group, such as e.g. wheelchair users, etc.

 There will be support in the form of for example a Facebook group and one idea is that JF would form part of this support group, and thereby be able to carry out his data collection; For example, by analyzing how many people contacted the support via Facebook and what topics was discussed there.
 Here, RL expressed concern that this might risk taking up too much of JF's time.
-However, SI pointed out that it was important that JF was directly involved in the process of collecting data in at least on of his studies, on that this project constituted a great opportunity for this.
+However, SI pointed out that it was important that JF was directly involved in the process of collecting data in at least one of his studies, on that this project constituted a great opportunity for this.

 What will be discussed at the first meeting on the 11th, SI further explained, in addition to the layout, are also questions about how sensitive data should be handled.
 Thereafter an ethics application must be formulated, and such an application does not only consist of the writing itself but must be preceded by a lot of thought work.
 Therefore, JF's planning in its schedule to set aside only one week for this is very frugal.
-Once the ethics application has been submitted, it takes an average of 8 weeks to receive a response, SI explained.
+Once the ethics application has been submitted, it takes an average of eight weeks to receive a response, SI explained.

 ### 3. Other questions
 JF's delay is becoming a very serious issue.
 SI will inform the head of a department about the situations and what measures should be taken.

 ### 4. Next supervision
-Next supervision will be on 1 March 2021 at 10.30-12.00.
+Next supervision will be on **1 March 2021 at 10.30-12.00**.
 JF will send the updated manuscript to the supervisors on 23 February.